dfinity/examples/motoko/hello/README.md

 * a simple backend canister, `hello`, implementing the logic of the application in Motoko, and
 * a simple frontend asset canister, `hello_assets` serving the assets of the dapp's web user interface.

-This example is based on the default project created by running `dfx new` as described [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html).
+This example is based on the default project created by running `dfx new hello` as described [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html).

 ### Rust variant